BBGKY Hierarchy and Generalised Hydrodynamics

 Given the set of conserved charges \eqref{eq:charges} we can now define the quasi-particle number operator $n(k,x)$.
 Our starting point are the operatorial densities $q_{f}(x)$ of the charges \eqref{eq:charges}, which can be chosen with at least a power-law decaying density if Condition~\ref{eq:condition1} is fulfilled.
 A convenient choice is

 corrected by higher orders in $V$.
+Note that this choice of density operator is \emph{not} Hermitian but one can straightforwardly recover an Hermitian density via $q_{f}(x)\mapsto (q_{f}(x)+q^\dag_{f}(x))/2$.

 To construct $n(k,x)$ we consider linear combinations of $\{q_{f}(x)\}$ with smooth $f$'s and select the contributions of a single non-interacting mode $k$.
 The linear combination is then chosen such that we obtain the density associated with $f(p)=\delta_{k,p}$.
 Since \eqref{eq:density} is linear in $f$ this is always possible if $\{f(k)\}$ is a complete set in $L^2(\mathbb R)$.
-Specifically we propose the following definition \be n(k,x):= \frac{1}{2\pi}\frac{\partial }{\partial f(k)} q_{f}(x)\,, \ee where $k$ obeys free quantisation conditions.
+Specifically we propose the following definition \be n(k,x):= \frac{L}{2\pi}\frac{\partial }{\partial f(k)} q_{f}(x)\,, \ee where $k$ obeys free quantisation conditions.
 This operator is characterised by the following properties: